Crowder College Occupational Therapy Assistant Program

 The Crowder College Occupational Therapy Program Associates Degree program that takes two years to complete once you have been accepted into the program.
 This program is a full-time program which is only available at the Crowder College Webb City campus and meets two full days each week.
 Courses of study are in a traditional classroom format along with community-based fieldwork components.

-The occupational therapy assistant program has applied for accreditation and has been granted Developing Program Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA.
-Once accreditation of the program has been obtained, its graduates will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Thank you for your interest in the Crowder College Occupational Therapy Assistant program, The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is: (301) 652-AOTA, its Web Address is: www.acoteonline.org.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Program results from the National Board for Certification in Occupational Therapy (NBCOT) can be found online at NBCOT.